alvinthen/indie-medusa-stack/README.md

 ### Relevant code:

-This is a pretty simple note-taking thin app relying on API.
-The main functionality is creating users, logging in and out, and creating and deleting notes.
+This is a pretty simple e-commerce app relying on API.
+The main functionality is viewing products, add to cart, and checkout.

-- creating users, and logging in and out [./app/models/user.server.ts](./app/models/user.server.ts)
-- user sessions, and verifying them [./app/session.server.ts](./app/session.server.ts)
-- creating, and deleting notes [./app/models/note.server.ts](./app/models/note.server.ts)
+- Medusa client modded from Medusa Client to use `fetch` [Medusa Client](https://www.npmjs.com/package/@medusajs/medusa-js)
+- Most functions rely on Medusa Client, including the cart function.

 ## Deployment